cfanguy/heightmap/README.md

-heightmap_translations
+heightmap
 ======================

-Heightmap Translations using rightclick with the babylon.js library.
+Heightmap Translations using babylon.js

-Needs to run on a webserver to avoid XSS warnings.
+Needs to run on a webserver because of CORS.
+Data for Grand Canyon from USGS 3DEP Program: https://www.usgs.gov/core-science-systems/ngp/3dep